Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Path-complete graphs and the joint spectral radius

 where the last three inequalities follow from (\ref{eq:homog.bounds}), (\ref{eq:Vj/Vi.bound}), and (\ref{eq:xi}) respectively.
 From the definition of the JSR in (\ref{eq:def.jsr}), after taking the $k$-th root and the limit $k\rightarrow\infty$, we get that $\rho(\mathcal{A})\leq\frac{1}{\gamma}$ and the claim is established.

-Now consider the case where at least one edge of $G(N,E)$ has a label of length more than one and hence $G^e(N^e,E^e)\neq G(N,E).$ We will start with the Lyapunov functions $V_i(x)$ assigned to the nodes of $G(N,E)$ and from them we will explicitly construct $|N^e|$ Lyapunov functions for the nodes of $G^e(N^e,E^e)$ that satisfy the Lyapunov inequalities associated to the edges in $E^e$.
+Now consider the case where at least one edge of $G(N,E)$ has a label of length more than one and hence $G^e(N^e,E^e)\neq G(N,E).$\footnote{\amal{A reviewer kindly pointed out an alternative and shorter way of proving the second part of this theorem, without relying on the notion of expanded graphs.
+We present the proof with expanded graphs because the explicit relationship between the Lyapunov functions of a graph and its expanded version prove to be useful in showing equivalence of certain path-complete graphs in terms of the quality of approximation that they provide on the JSR.}} We will start with the Lyapunov functions $V_i(x)$ assigned to the nodes of $G(N,E)$ and from them we will explicitly construct $|N^e|$ Lyapunov functions for the nodes of $G^e(N^e,E^e)$ that satisfy the Lyapunov inequalities associated to the edges in $E^e$.
 Once this is done, in view of our preceding argument and the fact that the edges of $G^e(N^e,E^e)$ have labels of length one by definition, the proof will be completed.

 For $j\in N^e$, let us denote the new Lyapunov functions by $V_j^e(x)$.
 We give the construction for the case where $\left\vert N^{e}\right\vert =\left\vert N\right\vert +1.$ The result for the general case follows by iterating this simple construction.
 Let $s\in N^{e}\backslash N$ be the added node in the expanded graph, and $q,r\in N$ be such that $\left( s,q\right) \in E^{e}$ and $\left( r,s\right) \in E^{e}$ with $A_{sq}$ and $A_{rs}$ as the corresponding labels respectively.
 Define